-What is the 5 and 5 Rule?
+What Is the 5 and 5 Rule?

 This rule helps remind children about bus safety in Florida.
-You should always remember to stay 5 giant steps away from the street when waiting for the bus and you should take five giant steps toward the sidewalk when exiting the bus.
+You should always remember to stay five giant steps away from the street when waiting for the bus and you should take five giant steps toward the sidewalk when exiting the bus.
 This small reminder can help kids to stay back away from the bus tires and the street while waiting for the bus and while exiting the bus.
 Children often do not realize that they are not visible to the bus driver or other traffic when they stand too close to the bus.
 This rule can help them to remember to stay where they are visible to traffic and the bus driver.

-What is the Most Dangerous Area Around a School Bus?
+What Is the Most Dangerous Area Around a School Bus?

-The most dangerous area around a school bus is the 10 feet in front of the bus and the 10 feet behind the bus.
+The most dangerous area around a school bus is the ten feet in front of the bus and the ten feet behind the bus.
 The area in front of the front bumper and the right wheel is the most dangerous location as children cannot be seen by the driver of the bus in most cases and are not visible to traffic in this location either.
 At all times, children should stay away from the wheels of the bus and should not stand too close to it to avoid being obscured by the bus from other traffic and from the line of sight of the bus driver.

 Are Bus Drivers in Florida Allowed to Discipline Kids?

 School bus drivers are instructed to discuss with children the responsibilities of riding the school bus.
-They are allowed to pull the bus over and to talk with children who are being fractious or breaking the school bus safety rules.
-School bus drivers are trained to front-load expectations, lay out the expectations that they are seeking in a contract and to foster relationships with their student passengers that will create trust.
+They are allowed to pull the bus over and talk with children who are being fractious or breaking the school bus safety rules.
+School bus drivers are trained to front-load expectations, lay out the expectations that they are seeking in a contract, and foster relationships with their student passengers that will create trust.
 Positive reinforcement and positive interactions are key to happy students when riding the bus.